SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 > For further details about how to publish Azure Web Jobs you can be read the following article: <a href="https://azure.microsoft.com/en-gb/documentation/articles/websites-dotnet-deploy-webjobs/">Deploy WebJobs using Visual Studio</a>.

 #### Publishing the **ScheduledJob** using a **minute** schedule
 When you publish a Web Job that requires to be run at a schedule, your web job by default will end up in a free scheduler job collection which only allows to run scheduled jobs at a 1 hour interval or higher.
-Since site collection creation is handled via the ScheduledJob you might want to have this job running more frequent (e.g. each 5 minutes).
-Below steps describe how you can convert the created scheduled job collection to a paying version which allows to schedule jobs at a minute level interval:
+Since site collection creation is handled via the ScheduledJob you might want to have this job running more frequently (e.g. every 5 minutes).
+Below steps describe how you can convert the created scheduled job collection to a paying version, which allows to schedule jobs at a minute level interval:
 * Deploy the **ScheduledJob** at a 1 hour interval.
 This will allow the job to get properly scheduled
 * Go to the [Azure management portal](http://portal.azure.com) (portal.azure.com), click on "Browse >" and select **"Scheduler Job Collections"**
 * Select the "WebJobs-[region]" scheduler job collection.
-This options the scheduler job collection and it's settings.
+This will show the scheduler job collection and it's settings.
     * Select the **"Pricing tier"** and change from "Free" to **"Standard"**
     * Select **"Quotas"** and change the max recurrence setting to **5 Minutes**
     * Select **"Scheduler Jobs"** and click on the **ScheduledJob**
-        * Select **"Schedule"** in the settings and change the schedule to for example a 5 minute schedule
+        * Select **"Schedule"** in the settings and - for example - change the schedule to a 5 minute schedule
         * Select **"Action Settings"** and in the **Optional settings** set the **Authentication settings** to **Basic**
-        * Provide the **user name** (e.g. $pnp-partner-pack-demo) and **password**: the best option to obtain these values is to download the publishing profile from the Azure App Service and copy the user and password value from that file
+        * Provide the **username** (e.g. $pnp-partner-pack-demo) and **password**: the best option to obtain these values is to download the publishing profile from the Azure App Service and copy the user and password value from that file

 Below screenshots show some of the above steps in action: